Mikejo5000/vsts-docs-pr/docs/boards/plans/review-team-plans.md

 - *Are dependencies across teams adequately addressed via the planned deliverables?*
 - *Are their gaps in the schedule, where no deliverables are scheduled?
 What's the cause?
 Can this be mitigated?*

-For example, we use Delivery Plans internally to share the schedule of Features that we add to VSTS.
+For example, we use Delivery Plans internally to share the schedule of Features.
 By seeing the work many teams have planned for the next 3 sprints, we can easily discuss whether these are the right priorities and if dependencies exist.

 In this way, a Delivery Plan is a driver of alignment while allowing each team to retain a strong sense of autonomy.
 Individual teams can work to different sprint cadences, if needed, and manage different work item types&mdash;stories, features, or epics.
 Their work is all visible with the same plan view.
 Teams can even be part of different projects if they use different processes.
 You can also customize the card fields so that you only see the data fields of interest and applicable per work item type.